thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

     return lambda driver: elem_updated(driver)
 {% endhighlight %}

+The function returned by *make\_waitfor\_elem\_updated\_predicate* determines whether an element has been updated in the DOM by checking if the reference to that element is stale.
+It gets called over and over by *wait* until it either returns *True* or a timeout occurs.

-With *select\_option* we can now use the following code to select a state and then wait for the district SELECT element to get udpated:
+With *select\_option* we can now use the following code to select a state and have it wait for the district SELECT element to get udpated before returning:

 {% highlight python %}
 # '35' is the option value of the state "Andaman & Nicobar Islands"